aswin1689/FAANG-InterviewPrep-FrontEnd/codingTips.md

 ```javascript
 Math.floor(array.length * Math.random())
 ```
-* In a sudoku, if we want 3x3 grid index
+* In a sudoku, if we want index of 3x3 sub grid assuming index of sub grids is 0, 1, 2....7, 8
 ```javascript
 Math.floor(i/3)+(Math.floor(j/3)*3);
 ```